soyart/artnoi.com/artnoi.com/src/blog/2025/audiophiles/characteristics/index.md

 Audio is literally their expensive "pride hobby" they already sank thousands into.
 In other words, they already spent a fortune on something they think they understand perfectly but in reality don't understand at all.

+This is why these traits have a score of 2.

 - Focus on gear as opposed to objective measurement

-    > TLDR: they believe components all contribute to *musicality*, whatever that word means
+    > TLDR: they believe components all contribute to audible characteristics of their systems.
+    >
+    > They also believe that they can indefinitely improve their system's sound by adding
+    > better, more expensive hi-fi components into the system.

-    Audiophiles don't care about the measurements or other objective evidence (the only numbers they care are those on the advertisements or marketing, e.g. DSD512, 24-bit audio, or a supertweeter's max range).
+    Audiophiles don't care about the measurements or other objective evidence (the only numbers they care are those on the advertisements or marketing, e.g. DSD512, 24-bit audio, DAC chip marketing specs, or a supertweeter's max range).

     They only care about the existence stuff, who made the stuff, how much is the stuff, but without regard to how well the stuff is doing its job objectively.